diyorsattarov/0001/README.md

 # Collectione

 Collectione is a C++ project that provides various collection classes and utilities.
-It aims to make working with collections in C++ easier and more efficient.
+It aims to make working with C++ easier and more efficient.

 ## Table of Contents